sdiemert/stm32f4-basic/README.md

 make
 ```

 Which should produce a `main.bin` file in the working directory.

+### Step 2.2: Upload to Microprocessor
 Now upload this to the STM32 Nucleo using the stlink utility:

 ```
 st-flash write main.bin 0x8000000